Our Services

 What to expect?

 All people staying at Hospice receive a private room with ensuite facilities and access to our gardens.
-Rooms are equipped with seating and sofa-beds for loved-ones and friends.
+Rooms are equipped with seating and sofa-beds for loved ones and friends.

-There is a full array of amenities available for carers and friends to ensure they are comfortable and supported during their time at Hospice with their loved one.
-This includes use of our family room, which is equipped with a kitchen, tv, couches, dining table, library, piano and couches for families and friends to come together with their loved ones.
+There is a full array of amenities available for carers and friends to ensure they are comfortable and supported during their time at Hospice with their loved ones.
+This includes use of our family room, which is equipped with a kitchen, tv, couches, dining table, library, piano, and couches for families and friends to come together with their loved ones.
 We also have a beautiful garden with many nooks for privacy and enjoyment.

 A woman in a pink sweater and purple pants sitting in a teal armchair, reading a magazine about wildflowers.
 There are small purple flowers placed on the armrest and her lap.